kauri-io/Content/Rust/sending-transactions.md

 ## Prequisites

-This tutorial assumes that you already have a Rust IDE available.
+We assume that you already have a Rust IDE available, and have a reasonable proficiency in Rust programming.
 It also assumes some basic knowledge of Ethereum and does not cover concepts such as the contents of an Ethereum transaction.

 ## Libraries Used